Trusted WordPress tutorials, when you need them most.

 Now, you can enter any text into any field of your contact form and then try to leave the page without submitting the form.
 A popup will appear with a warning that you have unsaved changes.

-That’s all; we hope this article helped you show the confirm navigation popup for WordPress forms.
-You may also want to check out our must have WordPress plugins and tools for business sites or read our ultimate guide on how to increase your blog traffic.
+We hope this article helped you show the confirm navigation popup for WordPress forms.
+You may also want to check out our expert picks of the best online form builders and our guide on how to add better custom notifications.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.